'Football is the door to the world': Kids buzzing as World Cup and former winner visit

 From her childhood in a town “even smaller” than Rotorua, German football star Babett Peter has gone on to win a World Cup and an Olympic gold medal and to play for one of the sport’s iconic brands, Real Madrid.

-On Monday she bought her inspirational message to Rotorua Lakes High School, along with the Fifa Women’s World Cup trophy.
+On Monday she brought her inspirational message to Rotorua Lakes High School, along with the Fifa Women’s World Cup trophy.
 Students from 10 Bay of Plenty schools attended the event.

 The World Cup is on tour ahead of the 2023 tournament, which will be hosted by New Zealand and Australia from next month.
 Five games will be played at Hamilton’s Waikato Stadium.